 Could you please vs can you???

-Let’s examine a commonly used term “can you”.
-Ask a child “can you open the door?”, when you actually want them to open the door for you.
-Their response will be, “Yes I can” and they will go about their business.
+Let’s examine a commonly used term “can you?”.
+If you ask a child “can you open the door?”, when you actually want them to open the door for you, their response will be, “Yes I can” and they will go about their business.
 What happened here is that you used language manipulatively and without respect or humility.
 Also your language lacked clarity.

 When we desire another person’s assistance we must show respect, humility, as we recognise we need the other person’s help.
 We also must be clear and honest of what we actually need the other person to do.
 If I need the other person to open the door I must say, “Could you please open the door?”.